The Transformation of Welfare States: Long-term challenges and opportunities

 Taylor-Gooby, P. and Leruth, B. (eds.
 2018) Attitudes, Aspirations and Welfare: Social Policy Directions in Uncertain Times, Basingstoke: Palgrave.

-Welfare state opposition had major implications for the future of social policy and can take several form, such as welfare chauvinism/nationalism, welfare populism and Euroscepticism.
+Welfare state opposition had major implications for the future of social policy and can take several form, such as welfare chauvinism/nationalism and welfare populism.
 Yet, the causes and most importantly the consequences of welfare state opposition remain understudied.
 Factors such as the nature of crises, the type of welfare regime and the type of policy targeted (e.g. contrasting healthcare with unemployment benefits) are yet to be investigated.
 I am interested in understanding how and why welfare state opposition affects general understandings, perceptions, attitudes and policies of welfare.
 Together with Gianna Maria Eick, I am currently editing a special issue on the matter for the Journal of European Social Policy.
-Subject to peer-review, this special issue will be published in the course of 2023.
+This special issue will be published in the course of 2023.

 - Taylor-Gooby, P., Leruth, B. and Chung, H. (eds.
 2017) After Austerity: Welfare State Transformation in Europe after the Great Recession, Oxford: Oxford University Press.